Robert-Beane/theoryProject/README.md

 ## Overview

 ### Design Matrix
 Our design matrix consists of three categories of Lego minifigures: Star Wars, Marvel, and other.
 From there, 37 subcategories are distributed among them, numbered starting at 0001 and generally consisting of less than thirty 512 by 512 images a piece (after duplication).
 These subcategories identify characters that Lego has made minifigures for (e.g., Yoda, Captain America, Harry Potter, etc.).
-To identify them more broadly, each category is labeled with a number from 1-37 in the metadata csv file.
+To identify them more specifically, each subcategory is labeled with a number from 1-37 in the three CSV files included.

-The images are preprocessed before training through normalization and downsizing by a scale of two (i.e., 512 x 512 down to 256 x 256).
+The images are preprocessed before training through downsizing by a scale of two (i.e., 512 x 512 down to 256 x 256).
 It is possible to run the neural network without any preprocessing, but this significantly increases the training and validation times, as well as the quality of results.

 ### Sample Rows
 #### ```index.csv```